Sixth nerve palsy: Surgery

 The procedure chosen will depend upon the degree to which any function remains in the affected lateral rectus.
-Where there is complete paralysis, the preferred option is to perform vertical muscle transposition procedures such as Jensen's, Hummelheim's or whole muscle transposition, with the aim of using the functioning inferior and superior recti to gain some degree of abduction.
-An alternative approach is to operate on both the lateral and medial recti of the affected eye, with the aim of stabilising it at the midline, thus giving single vision straight ahead but potentially diplopia on both far left and right gaze.
+Where there is complete paralysis, the preferred option is to perform vertical muscle transposition procedures such as Jensen's, Hummelheim's or whole muscle transposition, to use the functioning inferior and superior recti to gain some degree of abduction.
+An alternative approach is to operate on both the affected eye's lateral and medial recti, stabilising it at the midline, thus giving single vision straight ahead but potentially diplopia on both far left and right gaze.
 This procedure is often most appropriate for those with total paralysis who, because of other health problems, are at increased risk of the anterior segment ischaemia associated with complex multi-muscle transposition procedures.

 Where some function remains in the affected eye, the preferred procedure depends upon the degree of development of muscle sequelae.
 In a sixth nerve palsy one would expect that, over the 6 month observation period, most patients would show the following pattern of changes to their ocular muscle actions: firstly, an overaction of the medial rectus of the affected eye, then an overaction of the medial rectus of the contraletral eye and, finally, an underaction of the lateral rectus of the unaffected eye - something known as an inhibitional palsy.
-These changes serve to reduce the variation in the misalignment of the two eyes in different gaze positions (incomitance).
+These changes reduce the variation in the misalignment of the two eyes in different gaze positions (incomitance).
 Where this process has fully developed, the preferred option is a simple recession, or weakening, of the medial rectus of the affected eye, combined with a resection, or strengthening, of the lateral rectus of the same eye.
 However, where the inhibitional palsy of the contralateral lateral rectus has not developed, there will still be gross incomitance, with the disparity between the eye positions being markedly greater in the field of action of the affected muscle.
-In such cases recession of the medial rectus of the affected eye is accompanied by recession and/or posterior fixation (Fadenoperation) of the contraleral medial rectus.
+In such cases, recession of the medial rectus of the affected eye is accompanied by recession and/or posterior fixation (Fadenoperation) of the contraleral medial rectus.

-The same approaches are adopted bilaterally where both eyes have been affected.
+The same approaches are adopted bilaterally, where both eyes are affected.